Second Order Concentration via Logarithmic Sobolev Inequalities: Modified Logarithmic Sobolev Inequalities and Exponential Inequalities

 \begin{definition} Let $\mu$ be a probability measure on some measurable space $(\Omega, \mathcal{A})$, and let $\Gamma$ be a difference operator on this space satisfying Conditions \ref{DiskrDiffallgem}.
-Then, $\mu$ satisfies a modified logarithmic Sobolev inequality with constant $\sigma^2 > 0$ with respect to $\Gamma$ if for any measurable function $f \colon \Omega \to \mathbb{R}$ such that the following integrals are finite we have
+Then, $\mu$ satisfies a modified logarithmic Sobolev inequality with constant $\sigma^2 > 0$ with respect to $\Gamma$ if for any bounded measurable function $f \colon \Omega \to \mathbb{R}$

 Here, $|\Gamma f|$ denotes the Euclidean norm of the gradient $\Gamma f$. \end{definition}